 For instance, I've seen suppliers sell a Jasmine "Hydrosol" that they make clear is not a true hydrosol.
 One supplier that used to sell a Jasmine Hydrosol described the production as follows: "First, the precious Jasmine Sambac blossoms are soaked in ethanol (a pure alcohol also known as grain alcohol or ethyl alcohol).
-After the essential oils from the Jasmine blossoms are dissolved into the ethanol, all of the ethanol is removed so that only the natural Jasmine extract remains.
-We do anticipate that a very trace amount of ethanol may potentially remain in the final product, but this trace amount should be negligible.
+After the ethanol soluble constituents from the Jasmine blossoms are dissolved into the ethanol, the ethanol is removed so that only the natural Jasmine extract remains.
+A trace amount of ethanol may potentially remain in the final product.
 Once the Jasmine Extract has been collected, it is then dissolved into distilled water.
 No solubilizers or preservatives are added."

 Jasmine Hydrosol possesses an aroma that is reminiscent to that of a heavily diluted Jasmine Absolute.

 Up to 2 years if stored properly (refrigeration is recommended).

 Hydrosol expert Suzanne Catty confirms that limited information is presently available regarding the potential therapeutic uses of Jasmine Hydrosol.
 [Suzanne Catty, Hydrosols: The Next Aromatherapy (Rochester, VT: Healing Arts Press, 2001), 100.]